jahewson/node-byline/README.md

 `byline` is a super-simple module providing a `LineStream` for [node.js](http://nodejs.org/).

+- node v0.10 "streams2" (transform stream)
 - supports `pipe`
 - supports both UNIX and Windows line endings
 - can wrap any readable stream
-- can be used as a readable-writable "through-stream"
+- can be used as a readable-writable "through-stream" (transform stream)
 - super-simple: `stream = byline(stream);`

 ## Install